Yafit23/Happiness-Factors/README.md

 ### Option 1 — Google Colab (Recommended)
 1. Open the Colab notebook [here](https://colab.research.google.com/drive/14bz7YD4RXYYlYRbUVWQpK0Bq6p7faByL?usp=sharing).
 2. Go to File → Save a copy in Drive to create your own editable version.
-3. Download the dataset from [this link](https://github.com/Yafit23/Happiness-Factors/blob/main/WH2018DATA.csv) and upload it to the Colab session (or ensure it’s in the repo).
+3. Download the dataset from [this link](https://github.com/Yafit23/Happiness-Factors/blob/main/WH2018DATA.csv) and upload it to the Colab session.
 4. Run all cells in order to reproduce the analysis.